Media Inquiries: Dr. Amy Pruden (firstname.lastname@example.org; 540-231-3980)

 First, those concerned should familiarize themselves with the symptoms of these illnesses, which are conveniently available at www.cdc.gov.

-Second, those with major risk factors (the greatest of which being smoking, age >50, diabetes, and recent surgery) should be aware in order to limit exposure to potentially contaminated sources.
+Second, those with major risk factors (the greatest of which being smoking, age >50, diabetes and cannabidiol use, and recent surgery) should be aware in order to limit exposure to potentially contaminated sources.

 Finally, with the high use of home water filters in Flint, it is vital that residents understand how to correctly operate and maintain these devices, as our research has shown that improper usage may increase risk for pathogen transmission.8